mx-ruthie/curriculum/projects/rest-api-project.md

 * Using that endpoint build a list of all your books in the frontend (client side).
 Note: you will need to make a GET request to bring all your information in the frontend too
 * Using Node and Express, create a route for each one of the verbs in CRUD operations
 * Using those endpoints allow the user to Delete a Book, Edit a Book, or Update a book from your original list
+* Commit your code at least 15 times
+* Submit at least 1 PR

 ## Helping Resources:
-* You can see how the first task in [Cristina's example](https://github.com/Yosolita1978/RESTAPI-mybooks/tree/main/restapi).
+* You can see the first task in [Cristina's example](https://github.com/Yosolita1978/RESTAPI-mybooks/tree/main/restapi).
 This code only does a route for the initial GET and shows the list of her books
 * [Here is a good reading tutorial on how to work a REST API for your books](https://stackabuse.com/building-a-rest-api-with-node-and-express/)
 * [Here is a good video tutorial on how to work a REST API for users](https://www.youtube.com/watch?v=l8WPWK9mS5M&ab_channel=JavaScriptMastery)